anthonygtellez/SA-Synaptic_Echo/README.md

 ###Legal
 Splunk is a registered trademark of Splunk, Inc.</br>
-Synaptic Echo™ is a trademark of Anthony Tellez
+Synaptic Echo is a registered trademark of Anthony Tellez